Back to Reality

 I have a problem with seeing folks on the street when they’re hit by homelessness, as a result of our society not having a structure in place to revive their stability (assuming they want it.)

-In Phoenix, most of the homeless community can be categorized as being either veterans or sex offenders.
+In Phoenix, most of the homeless community could fall into two major categories: veterans or sex offenders.

 Veterans feel neglected and often don’t want to feel demeaned, so helping them is a delicate issue.